Qu3enK/CRBAnalysis_FinalProject/README.md

 - Drought for the Colorado River Basin as percent area
 - Colorado River headwaters: Rocky Mountain snow pack as snow water equivalent (SWE) in inches
 - Lake Mead water storage in square feet
-- Lake Powell water storage in squre feet
+- Lake Powell water storage in square feet

 ### Transform Process
 We used python and pandas for the transform process.